Skip to main content

 Glossary of terms

 Definitions for terms used on this page.
-Where a term is also industry-standard (WCAG, axe-core, Lighthouse), the definition reflects how the Fervor Grade™ rubric applies it.
+Where a term is also industry-standard (WCAG, axe-core, Lighthouse), the definition reflects how the Fervor Grade™ Framework applies it.

 Site Inspection